AM311/Cybersecurity_Report/home.md

 	We will focus our efforts on `DNSoperator` since, as seen, it can login to `SERVERDNS` and joins the `DnsAdmins` group, whose members have write rights on the network shared folder.

-	> Remember: the ACL of a folder is pubblicly readable by anyone who can
+	> The ACL of a folder is readable by any account that can visualize it!

  4. **Perform AS-Rep Roasting:**